Max Muncy Player Props: Dodgers vs. Phillies

 Max Muncy At The Plate

-- Among qualifying batters, he ranks 156th in batting average, while his on-base percentage ranks 80th and he is 20th in slugging.
+- Among qualified batters in MLB, he ranks 158th in batting average, 95th in on-base percentage, and 30th in slugging.

-- Muncy has driven home a run in 25 games this season (43.9%), including more than one RBI in 14.0% of his games and producing three or more of his team's runs on five occasions..
+- Muncy has had an RBI in 25 games this year (43.1%), including eight multi-RBI outings (13.8%).
+He has also driven in three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.